"I noticed you're the VP of Sales at [Company]..."

 "I saw your post on LinkedIn about [generic topic]..."

-- Name and company (everyone does this)
+- Name and company (literally the bare minimum)

 [Specific signal] + [Why it matters to them] + [How you help] = Reply